sourcebots/docs/content/tutorials/basic-movement.md

 ## Some code

 The example program we'll write will do a number of things with the motor: forwards and backwards, and different power settings, for example.
 Let's begin.
-To start off with, we'll just make a motor move forwards, then backwards, and then repeat.
+To start off, we'll just make a motor move forwards, then backwards, and then repeat.

 ### Forwards & backwards